arbor-sim/arbor/doc/python/morphology.rst

 .. class:: segment_tree

-    A segment tree is a description of a the segments and their connections Segment trees comprise a sequence of segments starting from at lease one *root* segment, together with a parent-child adjacency relationship where a child segment is distal to its parent.
+    A segment tree is a description of the segments and their connections.
+    Segment trees comprise a sequence of segments starting from at least one *root* segment, together with a parent-child adjacency relationship where a child segment is distal to its parent.
     Branches in the tree occur where a segment has more than one child.